Ethen-007/SkillSync/README.md

 ## Features

 - **Decentralized Identity Verification**: Users can verify their skills and experiences through the blockchain, ensuring transparency and authenticity.

+- **Skill Search**: You can search for Teammates based on their verified skills.

+- **Wallet Connect**: All the Users can connect to Skill Sync using Petra Wallet and any transactions are signed through it.

 - **Skill Matching Algorithm**: Petra Wallet employs a sophisticated algorithm to match users with compatible partners for hackathons based on their verified skills and interests.